tweag/monad-bayes/docs/source/usage.md

   return $ if accept then Trace vs b q else t
 ```

-Our probabilistic program is interpreted in the type `Weighted (Density m) a`, which is an instance of `MonadInfer`.
+Our probabilistic program is interpreted in the type `Weighted (Density m) a`, which is an instance of `MonadMeasure`.
 We use this to define our kernel on traces.
 We begin by perturbing the list of doubles contained in the trace by selecting a random position in the list and resampling there.
 We could do this *proposal* in a variety of ways, but here, we do so by choosing a double from the list at random and resampling it (hence, *single site* trace MCMC).
 We then run the program on this new list of doubles; `((b,q), vs)` is the outcome, probability, and result of all calls to `random`, respectively (recalling that the list of doubles may be shorter than the number of calls to `random`).
 The value of these is probabilistic in the underlying monad `m`.
 We then use the MH criterion to decide whether to accept the new list of doubles as our trace.

 MH is then easily defined as taking steps with this kernel, in the usual fashion.
 Note that it works for any probabilistic program whatsoever.